henley-regatta/pico_calendar_display/README.md

 `gc.collect()` statements strewn around the code base.
 These are _probably_ unnecessary but at this point I'm not willing to risk it by removing them...

-Also, the free heap size is in the footer where no doubt it'll confuse someone reading the screen...

 ## Battery Level Monitoring - Gratitude